 Not only is it essential to have a good command of the English language in order to gain access to opportunities in life, but it also allows us to appreciate our language in all of its variety and richness.
 The ability to communicate with clarity, both in speech and writing, as well as to read with real understanding, prepares us for all that the world has to throw at us.
-The study of English not only allows us to appreciate literature and media more fully, but it provides us with the most important skill of empathy; the ability to understand others as well as ourselves.
-The subject encourages both collaboration and independence; it requires us to think, justify and sustain our opinions.
-Most of all, it is enjoyable.
+The study of English not only allows us to appreciate literature more fully, but it also provides us with the most important skill of empathy; the ability to understand others as well as ourselves.
+The subject encourages both collaboration and independence; it requires us to think, justify and alter or sustain our opinions.
+Most of all, it is enjoyable

 KS4: GCSE (EDEXCEL)

 The ENGLISH LITERATURE course requires pupils to show their skills of comparison, analysis, evaluation and awareness of context.
 In order to achieve this, pupils study three texts for examination, including a play by Shakespeare, as well as a selection of theme-based poetry from an anthology produced by the exam board.
 The department strives to ensure our students are thoughtful and critical readers of texts with the ability to put forward their own interpretations and evaluate those of others; their classmates, teachers and academics included.
 Continuing on from the department’s work in KS3 where we have sought to diversify the range of literature that students are taught, in 2021-22 we will be taking part in Edexcel’s Lit in Colour project.

 KS5: English Literature (EDEXCEL)

-The English Literature A Level course followed at Woodford is designed to enhance the students’ experience of Literature by introducing texts from a wider range of periods and genres.
+The English Literature A-Level course followed at Woodford is designed to enhance the students’ experience of Literature by introducing texts from a wider range of periods and genres.
 Students are encouraged to be increasingly independent in their choices of coursework foci and related study, and are expected to do more independent research, which most find liberating and enjoyable.
 English Literature is a highly regarded academic subject, which allows access to a range of degree courses and career paths.

-For examination, students will study a Shakespeare and drama text from either the Tragic or the Comic genre, as well as related critical response.
+For examination, students will study a Shakespeare and drama text from either the Tragic or the Comic genre, as well as related critical responses.
 They will study two prose texts which are thematically linked, one of which will have been published pre-1900.
-They will also study a Selection of 21st century poetry from a published collection as well as one of the Tales from The Canterbury Tales by Chaucer.
+They will also study a Selection of 21st century poetry from a published collection as well as one of the tales from ‘The Canterbury Tales’ by Chaucer.
 Study focuses are on analysis, context, comparison and alternative readings, as well as the ability to develop essays which are articulate and coherent.

 There are many activities enjoyed by students at the school which are intended to enrich their experience of English and to develop their talents.

 Their study of English at the school will leave pupils confident in their ability to express themselves, both in speech and writing.
-In addition, over the seven years here, their social, cultural and historical understanding will have been enriched by the wealth and variety of literature and topics studied and discussed on a daily basis.
+In addition, over the seven years here, their social, cultural and historical understanding will have been enriched by the wealth and variety of literature and topics studied and discussed on a weekly basis.